ZeanQin/zeanqin.github.io/_posts/2020-03-10-set-up-custom-domains-for-github-pages.md

 ---
-title: Point custom subdomain and loot domain to Github pages
+title: Point custom subdomain and root domain to Github pages
 layout: post
 use_toc: true
 use_code: true